Make Django model fields readonly

 Django won’t try to write those fields.
 Consequence is that your Database must be ok with Django not writing those fields.
 They should either be nullable or have a database default or be filled by a trigger, otherwise you will get an IntegrityError.

 Don’t forget that Django model field defaults won’t become database defaults.
 You might have to write an SQL migration for this.

-You will need an usable Postgresql database in ordre to test the project.
+You will need a usable Postgresql database in order to test the project.

-source <YOURVIRTUALENV>/bin/activate export DATABASE_URL=postgres://USER:PASSWORD@HOST:PORT/NAME (myenv) $ pip install -r requirements_test.txt
+source <YOURVIRTUALENV>/bin/activate export DATABASE_URL=postgres://USER:PASSWORD@HOST:PORT/NAME (myenv) $ pip install -r requirements.txt

 Run tests for a specific version

 (myenv) $ pytest